kemalcr/kemal-cache/README.md

 Common bypass details include `disabled`, `method_not_cacheable`, `skip_if`, `authorization_header`, and `cookie_header`.

-## How It Works

-On a cache miss, the middleware buffers the response body, stores it with the configured TTL, and then writes the response back to the client.
-On a cache hit, it restores the cached response without invoking the rest of the handler chain.

-For safer defaults, the middleware bypasses authenticated and cookie-bearing requests and does not persist responses that explicitly opt out of storage.

-## Deployment Notes
+## Operational Notes

 - `MemoryStore` is process-local, so each app instance keeps its own cache.
 - Use `RedisStore` when multiple instances should share cached responses.
-- `clear_cache` only clears the configured store namespace; it does not flush unrelated Redis keys.
+- `clear_cache` only clears the configured store namespace.
 - Corrupt cached payloads are discarded automatically and retried as cache misses.
+- Upstream middleware headers are preserved unless the cached response intentionally replaces the same header name.

+## How It Works

+On a cache miss, the middleware buffers the response body, decides whether the response is storable, persists it with the configured TTL, and then writes the response to the client.

+On a cache hit, it restores the cached body, status, and response headers without invoking the rest of the handler chain.

+For safer defaults, the middleware bypasses authenticated and cookie-bearing requests and refuses to store responses that explicitly opt out of caching.

 ## Development